 Ready for another painful truth?
-Come closer, so I can pretend I am going to whisper this into your denying little eardrum, when I’m actually going to shout at the top of my lungs….
+Come closer, so I can pretend I am going to whisper this into your eardrum, when I’m actually going to shout at the top of my lungs….
 READY?!
-When we act like we’re accountable for others, we are not martyrs, we are not honorable, or tending to the humanity of our (not actual) sisters and brothers.
+When we act like we’re accountable for others, we are not martyrs, we are not honorable, or good managers, or tending to the humanity of our (not actual) sisters and brothers.
 WE ARE CONTROLLING!
 We are CONTROL FREAKS!
 We are serving our own needs, not serving others.
 We are avoiding being accountable for ourselves by pretending to be accountable for others.

 Want to be a great leader of people?

-Stop acting like you’re “holding others accountable,” because it’s not working; they’re not developing and growing, and you’ll never be more than a middle manager of transactional tales.
+Stop acting like you’re “holding others accountable,” because it’s not working; they’re not developing and growing.
 Model 100% Accountability for your mindsets, words, behaviors, and actions.
 Own the good, the bad, the bitter, and the fantastic.
 Be genuine, flawed, and funny about how you’re continuously improving the most complicated process of all—you.
 Choose accountability over control, freedom over limitation.